Careers

 The exact hours of these positions vary, but will not exceed 12 hours per week, for a maximum 384 hours WT1 Sept 1, 2025 – December 31, 2026, WT2 January 1, 2025 – April 30, 2025 (considered full-time).
 Wages for all positions align with the current BCGEU Collective Agreement.
 Learn more.

-Please note that late applications will not be considered.
+Please submit your completed TA application form, a cover letter outlining the coursework and training you have in relation to the disciplines you are applying to teach in, and a resume by March 30, 2026 – Summer Term and April 30, 2026 Winter TermLate applications will not be considered.
 All applications received after this date will be kept on file in case all positions are not filled.

 All positions are subject to budgetary approval and are based on enrolment and lab sections.